yeasy/learning_pickleball/10_lob_en.md

 When the opponent lobs the ball, you should first quickly judge whether you can jump and volley the ball back.
 If not, you should quickly run to the position the ball is flying to.
 Wait for the ball to land and bounce, and then hit it back.
 Usually use Drop or Lob to return the ball in this situation.

-Lobing the ball can be practiced in a number of ways:
+Lobing the ball can be practiced in several ways:

 * Multi-ball practice: repeatedly Lob the ball to correct the trajectory and landing point;
 * Ball feeding practice: The assistant player gives balls in different positions to carry out ball Lobing training.